This post was last updated on August 13th, 2022

 Set a proper indoor location

-The location that you’ll be hosting the indoor scavenger hunt will determine how you should organize and create clues for it.
-Think about where this indoor scavenger hunt will take place – your home, office building or a public place etc.
+The location where you’ll be hosting the indoor scavenger hunt will determine how you should organize and create clues for it.
+Think about where this indoor scavenger hunt will take place – your home, office building, or a public place, etc.

 If your event is going to take place in your home, then you have the luxury of knowing what rooms people will be wandering through; so you can set up challenges accordingly as they explore different parts of the house.

 If it takes place in a public building – whether that’s a grocery store or your workplace, for instance, you’ll have to make up clues differently because they may go into different rooms and parts that are not anticipated by organizers.

 In that case, decide if you want to limit a specific area of research or if you want to let them browse the full building/floor to make it more challenging.

 Pro tip: Make sure there is enough room so people won’t run into each other.
 If the area is narrow, then think about grouping players in teams using the relay race method so that every team only sends one person at a time.